gazhird/power-house/README.md

 On the contact page i will give some drop down Frequently Asked Questions which will hopefully answer any questions users have prior to making contact with staff to prevent excessive messages.

-Javascript event listeners will be used to collect form data and make the site more interactive.

 Form labels and image alts will be acuate to make the site more accessible